 - Whether the trademarks or goods are different or unrelated enough that they do not constitute infringement

 - Whether any trademark registration at issue is valid

 Even if you are sure that you did not infringe on another party’s trademark, you still must resolve the complaint with Amazon.
 At times a counter-notice to Amazon is the appropriate response.

-Consult with a Trademark Infringement Attorney
+Consult with an Amazon Trademark Infringement Attorney

 Whether you believe that your trademark has been infringed or another party is falsely accusing you of infringement, we can assist.
 We handle all aspects of Amazon infringement matters, including Amazon processes and any cease and desist letters or litigation that may follow.
-Please feel free to contact us for assistance.
+Please feel free to Contact us for assistance.